The Art of Inspiration:

 Unschooling writer and mom Sandra Dodd has called it “strewing.”
 Describing her role as an unschooling parent on an AOL homeschooling board many years ago, she wrote, “I just strew their paths with interesting things.”
 Those things can be toys or other things specifically designed for kids, but they can also be the stuff of daily life.
 This sort of purposeful exposure to interesting things can also involve taking children places – the beach, museums, art galleries, interesting stores, concerts, walks, book launches, community meetings, construction sites, the library, city hall – and connecting them with their local community.
 Along the way, it’s also about tweaking their senses – pointing out smells, sounds, sights.

 Fortunately, I had hated my earlier four-month career as a school teacher, so I wasn’t tempted to arrange, force, artificially motivate, or require attention to what I was strewing.
-I was merely putting things out there for my daughters’ observation and possible interest, on the theory that children who live in a stimulating and rich environment where people are reading, doing, being, and learning, will do the same.
+I was merely putting things out there for my daughters’ observation and possible interest, on the theory that children who live in a stimulating and rich environment where people are reading, doing, being, observing, and learning, will do the same.

 Wendy Priesnitz is the founder and editor of Life Learning Magazine.
 She is the mother of two adult daughters who grew up without school (or bedtimes, or other restrictions) and the author of twelve books.
 She has been an unschooling advocate, writer, and speaker since the days when homeschooling and unschooling were the same thing.
 Visit her at www.WendyPriesnitz.com.